Shannon3335/recursive-digital-rain-cpp/_posts/2024-03-11-digital-rain-cpp.md

 #### 1. Handling Multiple RainDrops

-Once I got the logic of a single raindrop's lifetime, the next step was to figure out how I would replicate this behaviour for multiple raindrops.
+Once I got the logic of a single raindrop's lifetime, the next step was to replicate this behaviour for multiple raindrops.

-Initially, I attempted to use a for loop to update the raindrops, but this approach caused a laggy effect as only one raindrop was updated at a time, leaving the others frozen.
+I attempted using a for loop to update the raindrops, but this approach caused a laggy effect as only one raindrop was updated at a time, leaving the others frozen.
 To address this, I experimented with methods keeping concurrency as the last solution, such as adjusting sleep times between print operations and increasing the sleep time between recursive calls.
 However, I realised that this approach wouldn't work due to the nested nature of recursive functions.
 The recursive function formed a nested priority stack following a `Last-In-First-Out`(LIFO) order, which monopolised priority and prevented it from passing to other raindrops.

 Ultimately, I fixed the problem by using async tasks to handle the printing of each raindrop.
 I also tackled the issue of the shared console by using a mutex, which helped coordinate the output of each raindrop.
 I will go in-depth into this solution in the following section.